CamiloG909/jest-supertest/README.md

-# Basic jest & supertest
+# Testing API

+With Jest & Supertest